JonStratton/mesh-front-py/README.md

 ## Possible Future Enhancements
 1. Clean up the Mesh Network detection, and populate it with a configuration file.
 1. Work better with batman-adv.
-1. Add sysV init process, so it can run on Devuan and old versions of Debian.
 1. An optional CJDNS layer.
 1. A configuration option that allows the downloading of mesh-front-pi via the web frontend.